 At Unisono, we strive to create the best possible spring concert experience for all involved.
 Our talented music teachers work closely with their students to select and perfect their pieces, ensuring that each performance is of the highest quality.
 In addition, we put great care into the overall production of the concert, choosing the perfect venue and lighting to set the stage for an unforgettable experience.

-One of the things that sets Unisono apart is the diversity of musical styles and genres represented at our spring concert.
+One of the things that sets Unisono apart is the variety of musical styles and genres represented at our Spring Concert.
 From classical to contemporary, our students have the opportunity to perform a wide range of music, giving the audience a well-rounded and enjoyable experience.
+We also place a strong emphasis on inclusivity at our Spring Concert.
+We encourage the participation of students of all ages and abilities and ensure that we create a welcoming and supportive environment for all performers.
+Unisono’s annual Spring Concert is a celebration of music, hard work and community.
+We are proud to give our students this opportunity to shine and look forward to seeing what the future holds for the talented musicians at our school.

 Yulya Levyuk class of piano was represented by: